 unseen, my two left behind sisters.
 Due to the Chinese Exclusion Act, my parents were separated for 15 years before I was born.
 My mother and two older sisters, surviving the Japanese invasion of China, while my father, a US Army Corporal, fought in Europe.
 My mother entered Boston in 1948, under the War Brides Act of 1945, leaving two daughters behind.
 My parents’ granddaughter, Sarah Cheung, born in Guangzhou, emigrating to Boston in 1979, translated the text.

 “My MaMa’s Back” is a voice over photo narration that tells the story of a childhood in a fragmented family, dominated by the ever present sound and rhythm of a sewing machine.
-Separated by socio-political upheaval, exclusionary laws, war and revolution, three generations meet across time and space in this artistic creation, centering on the sewing together of fabric.
+Separated by socio-political upheaval, American exclusionary laws, war and revolution, three generations meet across time and space in this artistic creation, centering on the sewing together of fabric.

 “My MaMa’s Back”